zfleeman/ffmpeg4discord/README.md

 I've had a good time using this command with a Batch file on Windows.
 Refer to the [Sample Batch File](https://github.com/zfleeman/ffmpeg4discord#sample-batch-file) section for more information.

 ### File name formatting

+You can edit the name of your video file if you need to trim it to a specific section.
+Here are a few examples.

 1) `000020.mp4`
-    - This clips and compresses the video from 00:00:20 to the end of the clip.
+    - This trims and compresses the video from 00:00:20 to the end of the clip.
 2) `000020-000145.mp4`
-    - This clips and compresses the video from 00:00:20 to 00:01:45.
+    - This trims and compresses the video from 00:00:20 to 00:01:45.
 3) `SomethingElse.mp4`
     - Compresses the entire video if the first six characters of the file's name aren't numeric.